mariiaGnutova/WTMBerlin-jscc2019/week-5/README.md

 I want to create platform, where perents will be able to chack grades from they children.
 Conditions:
-1. One teacher may have more then one subjects;
+1. One teacher msay have more then one subjects;
 2. The Class may have more then one teacher;
 3. Teachers can replace each other;
 4. One perent may have more then one kid;